JohnC7777/4760-P1/README.md

 8:"Modify your code by replacing the final fprintf statement with a loop that reads nchars characters from stdin one character at a time, and puts them in an array called mybuf.
 The values of n and nchars should be passed as command line options.
 After the loop, put a ’\0’ character in index nchars of the array so that it contains a string.
 Output the PID of the process followed by a colon, a space, the string in mybuf, and a newline to stderr in a single fprintf.
 Run the program for several values of n and nchars.
 Observe the results.
 Redirect the stdin from a file with some text that should be enough to make sure that all the processes terminate normally (more than n ×nchars characters)."
+-- Program outputs process ID, parent ID, child ID, and mybuf.
+I noticed that when I have p, s, and i set to higher numbers it will take a while to compute. time to compute is p*s*i.
+I noticed the program reached the end of file for example.txt so it output gibberish.

+i:1 process ID:6191 parent ID:6190 child ID:0 mybuf:Lorem